 The best-practice emissions-intensity values will apply to any production variables that aren't covered by an emissions-intensity determination.

-Applications for emissions-intensity determinations must include an independent audit report.
+From 2025, applications for emissions-intensity determinations are due by 31 October immediately after the relevant financial year.
+They must include an independent audit report.

 Learn about the application requirements in our Safeguard Mechanism emissions-intensity determination guideline.